kshitij-y/payment-app/README.md

 ## payment-app
+** make sure you have Node installed in your devicec**
 - Download the file
 - Ask for the mongoDB url to the creater
 - change the mongoDB url in backend/db.js your locally downloaded file
-- go to backend to index.js and run it
+- go to backend/index.js and run it
 - go to frontend and run these commands
 - npm i
 - npm run dev